Federal

 A. Vote

 Voting rights depend upon state law, for people with both state and federal convictions.
 See Richardson v.
 Ramirez, 418 U.S. 24, 54 (1974).
 Most states restore the right to vote automatically upon release from prison or completion of sentence, and the few states that require some official action for re-enfranchisement give people with federal and out-of-state convictions access to their restoration procedures.
-(See profiles in this series for Alabama, Iowa, Kentucky, Virginia, and Wyoming.
+(See 50-state comparison materials in this resource, as well as the profiles for Alabama, Iowa, Kentucky, Tennessee, Virginia, and Wyoming.
 Mississippi disenfranchises only those convicted under its own laws.)

-On March 7, 2021, President Biden issued an Executive Order titled “Promoting Access to Voting” whose Section 9 (“Ensuring Access to Voter Registration for Eligible Individuals in Federal Custody”) requires the Attorney General (AG) to take four important actions to ensure access, for people in federal custody or under federal supervision, to voter registration and educational materials on voting:
+On March 7, 2021, President Biden issued an Executive Order titled “Promoting Access to Voting” whose Section 9 (“Ensuring Access to Voter Registration for Eligible Individuals in Federal Custody”) requires the Attorney General (AG) to take four important actions to ensure access to voter registration for people in federal custody or under federal supervision, and to educational materials on voting:

 B. Jury